The Breakdown of Resummed Perturbation Theory at High Energies: Conclusions

 where we have defined $q = k-2$, such that $F$ is a function of the combination $\lambda^2 n^q$.
 That is, remarkably, in a scalar quantum field theory with a $\varphi^k$ self-interaction (and unbroken symmetry), the multiparticle threshold amplitudes can be written as a sum over exponentials of $q/2$ complex roots of some function $F$ divided by the coupling of the theory.
 Independent of the exact expression for $F$, we conclude that, apart from the $\varphi^4$ case, there will always be a piece of this combination with a positive real part, thereby dominating the rapid growth of the amplitude for large $n$ and weak coupling $\lambda \to 0$.
-That means, in a generic scalar field theory, a suitable resummation of large-order perturbation theory does not restore unitarity of the quantum theory, strongly indicating a severe breakdown of perturbation theory at high energies.
+That means, in a generic scalar field theory, a suitable resummation of large-order perturbation theory does not remedy the rapid growth of the multiparticle amplitudes, strongly indicating a severe breakdown of perturbation theory at high energies.
 At the same time, the framework itself does not provide any obvious resolution to this problem so far.
 This is particularly surprising, as the mass term has been explicitly chosen to be positive in order to avoid the obvious complications associated to the presence of instantons, for example.
-In this sense, $\varphi^4$ theory is an extraordinarily peculiar candidate among self-interacting scalar field theories, as it is the unique example where the intrinsic structure of the multiparticle amplitudes allows a for a consistent implementation of unitarity in the high-energy regime.
+In this sense, $\varphi^4$ theory is an extraordinarily peculiar candidate among self-interacting scalar field theories, as it is the unique example where the intrinsic structure of the multiparticle amplitudes may allow for their asymptotic decay and thus, at least in principle, for a consistent implementation of unitarity in the high-energy regime.